nbrown02/FlowViz/README.md

   - [FlowViz - Organization](https://github.com/nbrown02/FlowViz/raw/main/FlowViz%20(Organization).pbit) (for all Projects within an Organization)
 * Then you're good to get started!

-### What do these charts mean?
-How can I learn more?
-There is a [FlowViz Fundamentals course now available](https://flowviz.thinkific.com/courses/fundamentals) - use the code LAUNCH20 for a 20% discount

 ### Connectivity
 * Open the .pbit file
 * Select http/https (only choose http if your Azure DevOps Server is HTTP)